Hyrdaboo/My-Java-projects/FileManager/Readme.md

 ### Some notes
-<mark>To make text colors work you will need to set Dword value of "VirtualTerminalLevel" to 1 in Console section inside Registry editor </mark>
+To make text colors work you will need to set Dword value of "VirtualTerminalLevel" to 1 in Console section inside Registry editor